DGmip/managed24-angular/README.md

 # Managed 24/7 Technical Test

-A Dockerised ExpressJS restful API to query MongoDB
+An Angular 6 App to consume part one of the test

-# Test Brief
+## Test Brief

-## Part 1 - Node / Express / MongoDB:

-Create a node.js restful API with a single endpoint that given a search term returns a list of names that begin with that term.
-The query will be done against MongoDB.
-The endpoint must be secured.
-# managed24-angular
+### Part 2 - Angular

+Create an angular 2+ application that uses the node.js application you just created to list names.
+The application will also have a search box that will filter out the list based on the search.